Why Is My Air Conditioner Leaking Water Inside?

-I would only recommend the above for wall mounted split systems that are not fitted with a condensate pump.
-Condensate pumps that a mechanically seized, will still have voltage to them, and water and electricity don't play well together.
+I would only recommend the above for wall-mounted split systems that are not fitted with a condensate pump.
+Condensate pumps that a mechanically seized, will still have voltage to them, and water and electricity don’t play well together.
 It would be best to isolate the air conditioner from the electrical switchboard or isolator and call in the professionals.

 Then again, if we’re talking about a ducted split system that is leaking water from the ceiling space, that’s a hard no!

 Most ducted AC units (if they were installed correctly) utilize a drip tray that is designed to catch excessive condensation in the event of a blockage.
-This last resort is installed underneath the indoor unit, and you don't want it filling up with water and overflowing, as they a real to drain.
+This last resort is installed underneath the indoor unit, and you don’t want it filling up with water and overflowing, as they are a real drain.

 Things can get really messy fast if a drip tray is full of water, so you’d be better served to remove the blockage and drain the drip tray pronto!

-So there's a yes, maybe, and a no for you in one long drawn out answer.
-Whether or not you can continue to use your AC when it's leaking water depends on the type of AC system you own and how it was installed.
+So there’s a yes, maybe, and a no for you in one long drawn-out answer.
+Whether or not you can continue to use your AC when it’s leaking water depends on the type of AC system you own and how it was installed.

 Is Leaking AC Water Dangerous?